 Windows’ Internet Connection Sharing feature can be used to connect the emulated machine to the host’s network and the Internet, with DHCP for automatic IP configuration, similarly to SLiRP but with the added benefit that the host can reach the emulated machine without port forwarding.

-- Port forwarding can still be performed through Internet Connection Sharing itself.
+- Port forwarding can be performed through Internet Connection Sharing’s Settings.

 If VMware is installed, use one of the VMnet adapters included with it.

 VMnet8 (NAT) connects to the host, its network and the Internet.

 - Port forwarding can be performed through the Virtual Network Editor’s NAT Settings.

 The following advanced features can be accessed by directly editing the virtual machine configuration file, which is

 With the exception of [LPT] Parallel Port Internet Protocol, every emulated network card stores its MAC address in the

 mac directive of its respective configuration file section.
 Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be the card manufacturer’s Organizationally Unique Identifier, such as 00:E0:4C for Realtek.